codecontemplator/ce-toy/Readme.md

 # Putting the pieces together

 Main.hs in CE-toy defines a number of loaders (all in-memory, trivial ones).
 The main method applies ruleI to an example credit process called ceProcessExample and retrieves an evaluation function.
-The evaluation function is the invoked with a sample amount, a national id and the list of loaders.
+The evaluation function is then invoked with a sample amount, a national id and the list of loaders.

 # Limitations and future work

 CE-toy only support single applicant scenarios.
 It seems possible to lift the implementation to handle multiple applicants using a few primitives but this has neither been well thought throw nor implemented.

+The DSL does not allow for analysis of rule expressions that conditionally retrieves data parameters.
+Thus this is not allowed.
+It it unclear if this poses to much of a restriction or if it is acceptable in practice.